elixirschool/elixirschool/en/lessons/basics/enum.md

 [4, 5, 6]
 ```

-This can be further refactored to assign the prior annonymous function featuring the Capture operator to a variable and called from the `Enum.map/2` function.
+This can be further refactored to assign the prior anonymous function featuring the Capture operator to a variable and called from the `Enum.map/2` function.

 ```elixir
 iex> plus_three = &(&1 + 3)